Skip to content

 Is it possible to travel through time using quantum physics?

 Currently, there is no evidence to suggest that time travel is achievable through quantum physics.
-Time travel remains a speculative concept in both classical and quantum physics, and its feasibility is subject to scientific investigation and exploration.
+Time travel remains a speculative concept in both classical and quantum physics, and its feasibility is subject to scientific research.

 What are the practical applications of quantum technologies?